egtaonline/egta_online/README.markdown

     - Simulation Output
         + Observations are now the unit of output.
 The 'payoff_data' file and 'features' folder are not supported anymore.
 Observations are json files that include the word 'observation' and carry the json extension.
 In other words 'some\_observation.json' and 'observation1.json' are both acceptable naming conventions.
 An observation includes all the payoff and feature data from a single sample of the simulator.
         + Observations now record each player separately and aggregate over symmetry inside EGTAOnline.
 This provides greater flexibility for statistical procedures.
-        + Observations now support arbitrary data for feature observations, though built-in tools currently only work with numerics.
+        + Observations now support arbitrary data for feature observations.
         + example observation.json:

         ```